VirajMathpati7/VirajMathpati7/README.md

-- 👋 Hi, I’m @VirajMathpati7
+- 👋 Hi, I’m @VirajMathpati7.
-- 👀 Interested in ethical hacking, penetration testing, bug bounty.
+- 👀 Interested in Penetration Testing, Bug Bounty,
-- 🌱 and currently pursuing B.tech from MGM college of engineering,nanded.
+- 🌱 and currently pursuing B.tech from MGM college of engineering,Nanded.

 <!---
 VirajMathpati7/VirajMathpati7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.